Pharmacy services

 Sore throat (aged 5 years and over)

-Sinusitis \9aged 12 years and over)
+Sinusitis (aged 12 years and over)

 Urinary tract infections (women aged 16 to 64)

-Shingles aged 18 years and over)
+Shingles (aged 18 and over)

-Some pharmacist's offer free blood pressure tests
+Free blood pressure tests

-Some pharmacist's provide support with newly prescribed medicines
+Support with newly prescribed medicines

-Pharmasists will dispose of out of date or unwanted medication
+Disposal of out of date or unwanted medication

-Contraceptive pill (without a prescription ( offered at some Pharmacies)
+Contraceptive pill (without a prescription)

 5.